-On this page: Surgery | Radiotherapy | Stereotactic radiosurgery | Chemotherapy | Steroids | Palliative treatment | Key points
+On this page: Surgery | Radiation therapy | Chemotherapy | Steroids | Palliative treatment | Key points

-The aim of treatment is to remove the tumour, slow its growth, or relieve symptoms by shrinking the tumour and reducing swelling.
+The aim of treatment may be to remove the tumour completely, slow its growth, or relieve symptoms by shrinking the tumour and reducing swelling.
 Your choice of treatment will depend on:

 - your age, medical history and general state of health

-- the types of symptoms you experience.
+- the types of symptoms you have.

-Surgery in the central and peripheral nervous system is called neurosurgery.
-In many cases, removing all or part of the tumour may allow you to fully recover and return to leading an active life.
+Surgery in the brain or spinal cord is called neurosurgery.
+Removing all or part of the tumour may allow you to return to leading an active life.